Pixel (973) 784-8402

 • A property owner lets their large dog off leash, and it jumps on a guest, causing scratching wounds.

-• A guest injures themselves in a hotel swimming pool due to insufficient warning about shallow water.
+• A guest injures themselves in a hotel swimming pool accident due to insufficient warning about shallow water.

 • A concert venue fails to implement proper crowd control procedures, and a concertgoer suffers injuries from overcrowding.
+Inadequate security measures and broken security components can contribute to such incidents.

 Legal Elements of a Premises Liability Claim in Jackson